gardener/cc-utils/.github/actions/pin-actions-and-workflows/README.md

 2. Processes files in topological order (leaves first), so that when a file is rewritten, all files it references have already been assigned a pinned digest.
 3. For each file whose cross-references need rewriting, creates a minimal commit containing only that file's change.
+This covers both `uses:` references to own actions/workflows and `ref:` fields in `actions/checkout` steps that check out the own repository (e.g. `install-gardener-gha-libs`).
 4. Force-pushes the resulting commit chain to the target branch (`v1`).
 5. Creates a preservation ref at `refs/tags/fixated/<own-commit-digest>` to prevent the tip commit from being garbage-collected after future force-pushes.